Risk Assessing

 Course Overview

+A risk assessment filed in a drawer is not a risk assessment.
+It’s paperwork.
 The whole point is to understand what could cause harm in your workplace, decide whether you’ve done enough about it, and act if you haven’t.
-Done properly, it protects your people, demonstrates your legal compliance and gives you something concrete to stand behind if something does go wrong.
+Done properly, it protects your people, demonstrates your legal compliance, and gives you something concrete to stand behind if something does go wrong.
 Done badly, or not done at all, it leaves you exposed in every direction.

 Most organisations know they need risk assessments.
 Fewer have staff who genuinely understand how to carry them out well.
-The assessments get completed because they have to be, not because anyone is confident they’re right.
-They don’t get reviewed.
-They don’t reflect what actually happens on the ground.
-And when something goes wrong, they’re the first thing an inspector or a court asks to see.
+The assessments get completed because they have to be, not because anyone is confident they’re right, and they don’t get reviewed or reflect what actually happens on the ground.
+This course gives staff the knowledge and practical confidence to carry out assessments that are actually useful: real, proportionate, working documents that reflect your workplace and hold up to scrutiny, applicable to any sector, from offices and warehouses to construction sites and schools.

 The course is built around current UK legislation and HSE guidance, including duties under the Health and Safety at Work etc. Act 1974 and the Management of Health and Safety at Work Regulations 1999.